Tharanishwaran/sensetrons.io/README.md

 ---

 # SenseTrons.io

 **Innovating Intelligence.
 Securing the Future.**

 **SenseTrons.io** is a technology company specializing in **Artificial Intelligence (AI)**, **Cybersecurity**, and **Web Technologies**.
 We develop intelligent, secure, and scalable digital ecosystems that empower organizations to operate efficiently, adapt intelligently, and stay protected in the evolving digital landscape.

 ---

 ## Vision

-To build a smarter and safer digital world through the convergence of **AI, Cybersecurity, and Cloud-based automation**.
+To build a smarter and safer digital world through the convergence of **AI**, **Cybersecurity**, and **Cloud-based automation**.

 ---

 ## Mission

 Our mission is to transform data into actionable intelligence and digital systems into adaptive, secure infrastructures.
 We aim to bridge the gap between innovation and reliability by delivering cutting-edge, sustainable technology solutions.

 ---